Solutions The best route to security compliance

 • Monitor

-Environmental protections, software, data backup processes, and recovery infrastructure.
+Environmental protection, software, data backup processes, and recovery infrastructure.
 It should also test recovery plan procedures supporting system recovery to meet its objectives.

-Relevant, quality information regarding the objectives related to processing.
-This includes definitions of data processed as well as product and service specifications, to support the use of products and services.
+Your organisation should obtain, generate, use, or communicate relevant, quality information regarding the objectives related to processing.
+This includes definitions of data processed and product and service specifications, to support the use of products and services.

-The organisation or business should provide notice to data subjects about its privacy practices to meet its privacy-related objectives.
+The organisation or business should notify data subjects about its privacy practices to meet its privacy-related objectives.
 The notice should be updated and communicated to data subjects in a timely manner for changes to your organisation’s privacy practices, including changes in the use of personal information, to meet your objectives related to privacy.

 You should communicate choices available regarding the collection, use, retention, disclosure, and disposal of personal information to the data subjects and any consequences of each choice.